 Last but not least, here are a few takeaways that will help lead to a lower cost per click (CPC) and higher ROI:

-Here’s how to set up three automated email campaigns to make sales from your email list.
+Here’s how to set up three automated email campaigns with some of the most recommended marketing tools to make sales from your email list.

 Email One: Welcome Email

 A good welcome email hits a person’s inbox as soon as they subscribe to one of your email lists or make a purchase on your website.